 The table above shows children who have a SEN and also children in receipt of free school meals in the area.
 Those highlighted in red show a level of free school meals take up which is significantly above the Shropshire rate of (15.5%) and above the national rate for free school meals (19.7% Autumn 2020).
-As to be expected the schools with the highest numbers fall in or near to more deprived areas.
+As to be expected these schools fall in or near to more deprived areas.
 Nationally FSM take up has begun to increase, due to the Covid 19 Pandemic which has increased the number of children eligible for free school meals.
 (Entitlement to free school meals is determined by the receipt of certain income-related benefits).
 As the number of benefit claimants increases, the proportion of pupils eligible for FSM rises.
 (School Census January 2021.
 FSM excludes universal provision for KS1 children).

 SEN is shown as the proportion of children with an ECHP (Education Support and Health Plan) these children need a greater level of support.
-The Shropshire average is (2.4%), the table above shows Nesscliffe St Andrews has a significantly higher level of ECHP, however this school has a SEN Hub which will explain the higher number.
+The Shropshire average is (2.4%), there is a similar level in most schools but some schools have higher levels in the area e.g. Belvidere and Harlescott Junior (Severndale is a special school explaining the high number).
 The table also measure SEN provision in terms of SEN support which is children who need support but less than a formal ECHP.
-The Shropshire average is (11.3%) some schools have levels above this average shown in the table above.
+The Shropshire average is (11.3%) some schools have levels above this average e.g. Shrewsbury Harlescott Junior, Wilfred Owen and Buildwas, shown in the table above.